-The project is subject to the Stormwater Management Standards only to the maximum Extent Practicable as a: ☐ Limited Project Small Residential Projects: 5-9 single family houses or 5-9 units in a multi-family development provided there is no discharge that may potentially affect a critical area.
-Small Residential Projects: 2-4 single family houses or 2-4 units in a multi-family development with a discharge to a critical area Marina and/or boatyard provided the hull painting, service and maintenance areas are protected from exposure to rain, snow, snow melt and runoff ☐ Bike Path and/or Foot Path Redevelopment Project Redevelopment portion of mix of new and redevelopment.
-Certain standards are not fully met (Standard No. 1, 8, 9, and 10 must always be fully met) and an explanation of why these standards are not met is contained in the Stormwater Report.
-The project involves redevelopment and a description of all measures that have been taken to improve existing conditions is provided in the Stormwater Report.
-The redevelopment checklist found in Volume 2 Chapter 3 of the Massachusetts Stormwater Handbook may be used to document that the proposed stormwater management system (a) complies with Standards 2, 3 and the pretreatment and structural BMP requirements of Standards 4-6 to the maximum extent practicable and (b) improves existing conditions.
+The proje Practicab ect is subject to the Stormwater Management Standards only to the maximum Extent le as a: ☐ Limite ed Project provide Small with a dis I Residential Projects: 5-9 single family houses or 5-9 units in a multi-family development ded there is no discharge that may potentially affect a critical area.
+I Residential Projects: 2-4 single family houses or 2-4 units in a multi-family development charge to a critical area and/or boatyard provided the hull painting, service and maintenance areas are protected exposure to rain, snow, snow melt and runoff ☐ Bike I Path and/or Foot Path Rede velopment Project Rede velopment portion of mix of new and redevelopment.
+The projectimprove end in Volume the proposand struct tandards are not fully met (Standard No. 1, 8, 9, and 10 must always be fully met) and an on of why these standards are not met is contained in the Stormwater Report.
+It involves redevelopment and a description of all measures that have been taken to existing conditions is provided in the Stormwater Report.
+The redevelopment checklist found as 2 Chapter 3 of the Massachusetts Stormwater Handbook may be used to document that sed stormwater management system (a) complies with Standards 2, 3 and the pretreatment tural BMP requirements of Standards 4-6 to the maximum extent practicable and (b) existing conditions.
+Practicab Limite Smal provie Smal with a dis Marin from Bike Rede Rede Certain st explanatio The proje improve et in Volume the propo